 - Rescue shelters typically charge between $50 and $100 as a shelter upkeep fee.

-RECOMMENDED: 20 Most Beautiful Husky Mixes
+RECOMMENDED: 31 Handsome Husky Mixes

-Factors of Husky Prices
+6 Factors That Affect Husky Prices

 A few factors will determine the buying trends of Siberian Huskies and, consequently, their cost.
 While these factors can be anything from color to location, we have narrowed it down to the most influential components:

-With that said, it’s likely Huskies will cost more in states that have a high demand for these arctic spitz dogs – at least relatively.
+That said, it’s likely Huskies will cost more in states that have a high demand for these arctic spitz dogs – at least relatively.
 Another significant factor that influences Husky prices is the standard of living in the state (or even city!).

 Depending on the country, state and city, Husky prices will vary accordingly.
 For example, you can generally expect dog prices to be higher in California than say, Mississippi.